The main legislation on work equipment is the Provision and Use of

 how to use it safely

 Always use the PPE that is needed, while using the tool.
 If the tool is to be use on a construction site, or in a damp location, then it should preferably be battery operated; or if a battery tool is not available, then it must be suitable for a 110-volt electrical supply.
 Always check an electrically powered the tool to make sure that it has been P.A.T. tested and that the cable and plug are not damaged in any way.
 Do not use the tool if it has a damaged cable or plug.
 Do not tamper with electrical connections - a competent electrician must carry out any electrical repair work that is required.
+Some work activities such as welding, grinding and roofing are a serious cause of fires on sites undergoing construction or refurbishment.
+For this reason, remove all combustible materials from the area where a naked flame is to be used, or where grinding work is taking place; and keep at least one fire extinguisher (water or dry powder) at hand.
+After the work is completed, check the work and surrounding areas, to ensure that there are no smouldering materials.
+Or better still, use a hand-held thermal imaging device to do this.

-These simple rules should also be applied to the charger used with battery powered tools.
+These simple rules should also be applied to the charger used with battery

 Guards and safety devices that are fitted to powered hand tools are provided for personal protection and must not be removed or interfered with - it is an offence to do so.
 Keep guards that are fitted, in position at all times when using them.
 Additionally, when using portable electrically powered tools:•drape the flex over one shoulder to keep it clear of the work area, while making sure that there is still enough slack to allow adequate movement;•hold the tool lightly in both hands, keeping clear of any moving parts, and maintain a stable stance that gives a good view of the work;•stop using it if you notice that you are being affected by hand-arm vibration;•do not leave it running when not using it.